ktorch/ktorch/docs/tensors.rst

 .. function:: ptr:tensor(mode;in-tensor)
 .. function:: ptr:tensor(mode;in-tensor;options)

-   | Create a tensor given size or input tensor whose size will be used.
+   | Create a tensor given mode and input tensor whose size will be used to create new tensor, along with optional tensor attribute(s).

    :param sym mode: one of ```zeros``, ```ones``, ```empty``
    :param longs size: scalar/list specifiying size of array